A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\stitle{System Diagnosis.} L2 data agents for system diagnosis are designed to actively perceive, localize, and resolve performance issues within database systems, going beyond simply responding to human prompts.
-At this level, they function as intelligent diagnostic agents that collect evidence, reason about complex system states, and generate actionable diagnoses through continuous monitoring and interaction with the database system.
-The feedback mechanisms employed by L2 data agents are twofold: they utilize direct execution feedback from the database and, in some cases, further leverage structured knowledge extracted from graph-based repositories that encode prior diagnostic experiences.
+\stitle{System Diagnosis.} L2 data agents for system diagnosis are designed to actively perceive, localize, and resolve database performance issues through continuous monitoring and interaction, collecting evidence and reasoning over system states to generate actionable diagnoses.
+Their employed feedback mechanisms are twofold, including direct execution feedback and further leveraging structured knowledge from graph-based repositories encoding prior diagnostic experiences.

-\ptitle{Interactive Evidence Collection and Diagnosis.} Interacting with database systems allows data agents to leverage performance metrics (\eg estimated cost and storage impact) that are fed back for reflection and iterative refinement.
-For example, DBdoctor~\cite{dbdoctor} monitors the execution of each SQL query in detail, collecting comprehensive resource usage data.
-It analyzes this information to automatically identify the root causes of performance issues, pinpoint problematic queries, and provide improvement suggestions.
-D-Bot~\cite{zhou2024dbot} advances this approach by introducing a multi-agent system for database anomaly diagnosis, with a chief agent coordinating several specialized agents, each aligned with a specific cluster of diagnostic knowledge extracted from documents.
-They collectively perform multi-step root cause analysis through a tree-search algorithm, continuously interacting with the database state to accurately localize issues.
-Similarly, Panda~\cite{singh2024panda} simulates the workflow of database engineers within a multi-component agentic framework.
-It interacts with the database using four key mechanisms: grounding to supply query context, verification to ensure correctness using troubleshooting documents and tickets, affordance to estimate the performance impact of recommendations, and feedback to enable continuous improvement.
+\ptitle{Interactive Evidence Collection and Diagnosis.} Interacting with database systems provides performance metrics (\eg estimated cost and storage impact) for reflection and iterative refinement.
+DBdoctor~\cite{dbdoctor} monitors SQL execution and collects resource usage data to identify the root causes of performance issues, pinpoint problematic queries, and provide improvement suggestions.
+More advanced agentic frameworks enhance this process: D-Bot~\cite{zhou2024dbot} introduces a multi-agent system for database anomaly diagnosis, with a chief agent coordinating specialized agents, each aligned with a specific cluster of diagnostic knowledge extracted from documents.
+They collectively perform multi-step root cause analysis through a tree-search algorithm, continuously interacting with the database state to localize issues.
+Similarly, Panda~\cite{singh2024panda} simulates database engineers' workflows, interacting with the database using four mechanisms: grounding to supply query context, verification with troubleshooting documents and tickets, affordance to estimate the performance impact, and feedback for continuous improvement.